Classic Pesto alla Genovese

 Ingredients

 Basil is an annual plant with many varietals grown around the world.
-Genovese basil is the basil typically used for pesto alla Genovese, but you can use purple basil or other basil varietals for pesto to play around with flavor.
+Genovese basil is the basil typically used for pesto alla Genovese, but you can use purple basil or other basil varietals for this pistachio pesto to play around with flavor.

 Variations and substitutions